THE CHALLENGE

 KINDERGARTEN

-Children in historically marginalized neighborhoods are more than four times less likely to enter Kindergarten with school-ready reading and language skills than their higher income peers.
+Children in certain zip codes are more than four times less likely to enter Kindergarten with school-ready reading and language skills than their higher income peers.

 ELEMENTARY SCHOOL